-- Excursions to the towns and villages en-route are in the open and can be very hot.
-Do not hesitate to ask a crew member if you would like to borrow one of the onboard sunshade umbrellas to take with you.
+- Excursions to the towns and villages en route are in the open and can be very hot.
+Do not hesitate to ask a crew member if you would like to borrow one of the umbrellas to take with you.

 - All staterooms provide power points, but please ask the crew if you need an adapter.
 For the comfort and convenience of other passengers on board, we kindly request guests to use headphones when listening to their music.

-- Please note that a laundry service is not provided on board.
+- Please note that laundry service is not provided on board.

 Health and Safety

-- Please wait until the boat has securely docked before boarding and disembarking.
+- Please wait until the boat has securely docked before boarding or disembarking.

 - Please be advised that smoking is not permitted below decks or in your stateroom at any time.

 - Life jackets are located in your wardrobe.
 If you are not familiar with how to put them on, please ask for assistance.
-Fire extinguishers are located throughout the ship, and in the event of an emergency, there is an automatic system and a manual back up system in the engine room.
+Fire extinguishers are located throughout the boat, and in the event of an emergency, there is an automatic system and a manual back-up system in the engine room.
 The boat is also equipped with main and auxiliary bilge pumps.